YusufAbdelaziz/HCI-Project/README.md

 5. A/B testing: A/B testing involves testing two different versions of the design with different user groups to see which performs better.
 This method can be useful for optimizing specific aspects of the design, such as the placement of buttons or the wording of text.

 5. Expert review: Expert review involves having an expert in the field evaluate the design for usability and effectiveness.
 This method can be useful for identifying potential issues early in the design process

+## Survey

+ - We used a survey as a method to carry out user research.
+Unfortunately, other user research methods (Focus Groups, Interviews, Usability Studies, etc.) are not possible to use in this project.
+ - Survey can be accessed from [here](https://docs.google.com/forms/d/e/1FAIpQLSdjt6DF0jb_zhggrCfy0Tm85hX3a_Japw-sa1wRbaF4-EEelA/viewform?usp=sf_link).
+>>>>>>> fd28f6870fcc89391843ffb444d76cfa5eca105a